bwmorales/bwmorales.github.io/index.md

 ---
-tite:
 ---
-# whoami
+## whoami

 I'm an IT consultant specializing in macOS and Linux operating systems.
 As a native of the PNW, I enjoy coffee, mountains, and rainy days.

 I currently reside in Madison, WI, and I do a little bit of everything at [Cirrus Partners](https://gocirrus.com).

-# skills
+## skills

-Apple Certified Support Professional, G Suite Sales Fundamentals, G Suite Deployment Services Specialist, MDM, Linux management, DevOps, Bash, Python, Zsh, BIND9, Addigy, coaching, training, documentation, git, project management
+ACSP, G Suite Sales Fundamentals, G Suite Deployment Services Specialist, MDM, Linux management, Bash, Python, Zsh, BIND9, Addigy, coaching, training, documentation, git

-# experience
+## experience

 **Cirrus Partners, WI** - *Director of IT Systems*